-Over the next five years, we aim to recruit six new faculty members.
-Ongoing and future faculty searches will focus on the new areas of developmental biology, including epigenetic regulation of cell fate decisions and quantitative/systems biology approaches.
+We will continue to recruit new faculty members in the coming years, focusing on the new areas of developmental biology, including epigenetic regulation of cell fate decisions and quantitative/systems biology approaches.
 All Developmental Biology faculty members are rising or renowned productive scientists, who are fully engaged in building a leading developmental biology department.

 The department is also home to a dedicated administrative staff, who are here to provide support.